tripitakit/sam_parser/README.md

 ## Citation

-If you use ReadsMap in your research, please cite:
+If you use SAM Parser in your research, please cite:

 ```
 De Marta, P. (2025).
 SAM Parser: An Elixir library for parsing and manipulating SAM and BAM files.